 This results in saving to the mission’s traveling time, which in general takes about 7 months, as well as to its fuel costs.
 For example, the minimum amount of energy required to get to Mars varies over a roughly 16-year cycle, and during the 1969 and 1971 launch windows, much less energy was required to get to Mars than was required during the launch windows in the late 1970s.

 As stated elsewhere, getting to Mars is not easy, and Russia (or the erstwhile USSR), holds the unfortunate distinction of having suffered the highest number of total mission failures.
 Below are some details of these missions, when they were launched, and the reason for their failure:

-However, Russia did manage some successful missions, including the Mars 3 mission, consisting of an orbiter and landing vehicle, that was launched in 1971, and during which the orbiter collected data for eight months, although the lander only managed to transmit data for 14.5 seconds before failing.
+However, Russia did manage some successful missions, including the Mars 3 mission, consisting of an orbiter and landing vehicle, that was launched in 1971, and during which the orbiter collected data for eight months.
+On the other hand, the lander only managed to transmit data for 14.5 seconds before failing.
 The only other noteworthy Russian success was the Mars 5 mission that returned 60 images over nine days before also failing, possibly due to impact with a micrometeoroid.

 First close-up view of Mars

 The image above shows the first close-up view of Mars taken from an altitude of about 6,100 miles by the Mariner 4 probe in July 1965.
 All told, Mariner 4 took 22 close-up images that showed the cratered surface; the image above spans an area of 300 km × 1,200 km.
 The craft also captured data confirming that Mars’ atmosphere consisted primarily of carbon dioxide at a pressure that ranged from 5 to 10 millibar, as well as detecting a small part of the planet’s intrinsic magnetic field.
 Currently, Mariner 4 is in an orbit around the Sun.